YonghuiDong/Miso_example/README.md

 install.packages("Miso")
 library(Miso)

 ##(2a) First filtering: fast.
-This approach is suitable for the the situation that the
-## intra-sample variation is large and/or there are no replicates
+## This approach is suitable for the the situation that the intra-sample variation is large and/or there are no replicates.
+## use ?prefilter() to check all the parameters in this function

 explist <- prefilter(lcms)

 ##(2b) Alternative first filering method: more complete, but slow.
-This approach is suitable
-## for samples with replicates.
+## This approach is suitable for samples with replicates.
+## use ?prefilter2() to check all the parameters in this function

 explist <- prefilter2(lcms)

 ##(3) Second filtering